 To the extent possible, qualified disabled persons should be in the mainstream of life in the school community.
 Accordingly, employees of the school district will comply with the above requirements of the law and policy statements of this Committee to ensure nondiscrimination on the basis of disability.

-SOURCE: MASC July 2016
+SOURCE: MASC Reviewed 2022

 LEGAL REFS.: Rehabilitation Act of 1973, Section 504, as amended